Stacy Kesner, M.A.

 Alison Berkowitz

-Alison Berkowitz is part of our administrative staff as well as a teacher at TEBH ECC.
-She is a former graduate of our center and has been a member of our staff since 2017.
-She earned her Certification in Child Development from UCLA Extension.
+Alison Berkowitz is a part of our administrative staff as well as a teacher at Temple Emanuel’s Early Childhood Center.
+She is a graduate of our center and has been a member of our staff since 2018.
+She earned her certificate in Child Development from UCLA Extension.

-She is inspired to work in Early Childhood Education by seeing the growth and development in each child while seeing them reach their full potential.
-Her favorite part of the day is interacting with the students and their families everyday.
+Alison is inspired to work in Early Education because she gets to see the growth and development of her students as they reach their full potential.
+Her favorite part of the day is interacting with the students and their families.

 Mojgan Kahenasa